MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 ::: zone pivot="os-mac"
 ### [Homebrew (recommended)](#tab/brew-mac)

 > [!NOTE]
 > On Apple Silicon Macs (M1 and M2) `azd` requires Rosetta 2.
 If Rosetta 2 is not already installed run `softwareupdate --install-rosetta` from the terminal.
 >
-> The `azd` install process will automatically choose the correct version for your device hardware.
+> The `azd` install process will automatically choose the correct binary for the architecture of the machine.

 ### Install `azd`